SkriptLang/.github/CODE_OF_CONDUCT.md

 ### Contact

-To report violations any violations of these standards (or any other conduct that you believe is unacceptable):
+To report any violations of these standards (or any other conduct that you believe is unacceptable):
 1. You may email us: admin@skriptlang.org
 2. You may [join our Discord](https://discord.gg/ZPsZAg6ygu) and message a member of the SkriptLang team.